Kitchener-Waterloo Symphony Integrated Accessibility Standards Policy

 Accessibility at our Venues

-All of our venues – the Conrad Centre for the Performing Arts, the Centre-in-the-Square, First United Church in Waterloo, Harcourt United Church in Guelph, and Central Presbyterian Church in Cambridge – have accessibility ramps and/or elevators to ensure that our patron’s needs are accommodated.
+All of our venues – the Conrad Centre for the Performing Arts, the Centre-in-the-Square, First United Church in Waterloo, Harcourt United Church in Guelph, Central Presbyterian Church in Cambridge, and the Stork Family YMCA – have accessibility ramps and/or elevators to ensure that our patron’s needs are accommodated.